fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 to document this workaround (fititnt, 2020-11-16 05:16 UTC)_

 ### 2. '/tmp/databasedump.lock' lock issues / Why do I have to delete manually?
-> `MYSQLDUMP_EXCLUSIVELOCK=` (empty) change this **intentional** behavior
+> `MYSQLDUMP_EXCLUSIVELOCK=` (empty) change this intentional behavior

-The `/tmp/databasedump.lock` (`MYSQLDUMP_TMPANDLOCKDIR`) is both an temporary dir and a lock mecanism (it means you don't overload your server with multiple runs).
-It's intentional require the user to manually delete instead of do it.
+The `/tmp/databasedump.lock` (MYSQLDUMP_TMPANDLOCKDIR) is both a temporary dir and a lock mechanism (it means you don't overload your server with multiple runs).
+It's intentional to require the user to manually delete instead of do it.

-This issue is likely to happens if you last atempt timeout'ed (see FAQ 1).
+This issue is likely to happen if you last attempt timeouted (see FAQ 1).

 ## License
 Public Domain